• Skip to main content

 • 1 pound high quality white chocolate, 4-5 bars, chopped into 1” pieces

-• ⅓ c + 1 tbsp chopped roasted macadamia nuts
+• ⅓ c + 1 tablespoon chopped roasted macadamia nuts

 Instructions